skubalj/build_html/README.md

 > THIS PROJECT IS STILL UNDER HEAVY DEVELOPMENT

-This project is a library for generating HTML code from within Rust.
+This project is a library for generating HTML code.
 It was conceived due to the lack of a simple way to dynamically create an HTML document from within Rust.

 I see this crate being useful for outputting HTML reports of an operation, or for providing simple HTML content from a web server.